 - 1.1.
-The parties to this Agreement are SCE, SDG&E, TURN, and ORA. - 1.2.
+The parties to this Agreement are SCE, SDG&E, TURN, ORA, FOE and CUE. - 1.2.
 SCE is an investor owned public utility in the State of California and is subject to the jurisdiction of the Commission with respect to providing electric service to its customers. - 1.3.
 SDG&E is an investor owned public utility in the State of California and is subject to the jurisdiction of the Commission with respect to providing electric service to its customers. - 1.4.
 ORA is an independent division of the Commission whose statutory mission is to obtain the lowest possible rate for service consistent with reliable and safe service levels.
 In fulfilling this goal, ORA also advocates for customer and environmental protections. - 1.5.
 TURN is an independent, non-profit consumer advocacy organization that represents the interests of residential and small commercial utility customers. - 1.6.
-The following entities have filed motions seeking party status in the OII, but are not parties to this Agreement: Women's Energy Matters, the Alliance for Nuclear Responsibility, the Coalition to Decommission San Onofre, Ruth Henricks, the World Business Academy, Friends of the Earth, the National Asian American Coalition, the Latino Business Chamber of Greater Los Angeles, the Ecumenical Center for Black Church Studies, the Chinese American Institute for Empowerment, the Nevada Hydro Company, Inc., City of Riverside, the Clean Coalition, the Coalition of California Utility Employees, the Western Power Trading Forum, the Direct Access Customer Coalition, the Alliance for Retail Energy Markets, Southern California Gas Company, Distributed Energy Consumer Advocates, the Utility Consumers' Action Network, the Independent Energy Producers Association, the California Cogeneration Council, Noble Americas Energy Solutions LLC, Amerinet, Inc., Public Agency Coalition, and the State of California.
+FOE is an advocacy organization whose mission is to protect the environment and promote the sustainable use of the planet's resources. - 1.7.
+CUE is a coalition of unions whose members are employed at California electric utilities. - 1.8.
+The following entities have filed motions seeking party status in the OII, but are not parties to this Agreement: Women's Energy Matters, the Alliance for Nuclear Responsibility, the Coalition to Decommission San Onofre, Ruth Henricks, the World Business Academy, the National Asian American Coalition, the Latino Business Chamber of Greater Los Angeles, the Ecumenical Center for Black Church Studies, the Chinese American Institute for Empowerment, the Nevada Hydro Company, Inc., City of Riverside, the Clean Coalition, the Western Power Trading Forum, the Direct Access Customer Coalition, the Alliance for Retail Energy Markets, Southern California Gas Company, Distributed Energy Consumer Advocates, the Utility Consumers' Action Network, the Independent Energy Producers Association, the California Cogeneration Council, Noble Americas Energy Solutions LLC, Amerinet, Inc., Public Agency Coalition, and the State of California.